Understanding mental illness

 Depression is a mental health condition that can make you feel unhappy, tired, numb, or as though all the colour in your life has turned grey.

-Upsetting or stressful situations and setbacks can make everyone grieve, feel sad, dispirited, or distressed.
+Upsetting or stressful situations and setbacks can make everyone grieve, feel sad, low, or distressed.
 But you may have depression if your low mood doesn’t improve or lift, and these feelings becomes something you’re living with, over weeks or months.

 Life after bereavement